sifive/ProcKami/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**↓**
 **Retire** (_Status.v_)

-The file _CSR-types_ includes a table of fields found in RISC-V control status registers, and is useful to have in mind when reading _Status.v_.
+The file _CSR-Types_ includes a table of fields found in RISC-V control status registers, and is useful to have in mind when reading _Status.v_.

 The files _Processor.v_, _Memory.sv_, and _System.sv_ put all of these together.